Docs / Policies & Filtering / Safe Search supported search engines

 Other engines (Yahoo, DuckDuckGo, Brave, Startpage, etc.) implement Safe Search via URL parameters rather than separate DNS endpoints, so DNS-layer filtering can’t enforce their safe mode.

-When Safe Search is set to Forced on a policy:
+When Safe search is set to Enabled + Block Search Engines on a policy:

 • Queries to Google and Bing get redirected to the safe variants.

-If a specific non-Google/Bing engine is required (or some app uses one for its in-app search), add the engine’s domain to a custom allow list attached to the policy.
+If a specific engine or search-style site is required (or an app uses one for its in-app search), add its domain to a custom allow list the policy uses.

-Same Google and Bing redirection as Forced, but other search engines remain accessible.
+Same Google and Bing redirection, but other search engines remain accessible.
 Useful when you want safer Google/Bing results without cutting off alternatives.

 Adding support over time